AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 3. [Scheduling the report call](#scheduling-the-report-call): Run the request on a recurring schedule using a Python script and cron

-4. [Loading the response into pipeline](#loading-the-response-into-pipeline): Parse the JSON response and route the data to your pipeline
+4. [Parsing the JSON response](#parsing-the-json-response): Parse the JSON response and route the data to your pipeline

 ## Automating token retrieval

 By incorporating a job scheduler into a script, you can automate the retrieval of an authorization token.
 Manual steps in an API client are not required.
-Each time a scheduler triggers the script, your stored credentials are put in a POST call to Adobe Identity Management Service (IMS).
-You receive a fresh token and use it immediately for the report request in the same run.
+Each time a scheduler triggers the script, you receive a fresh token and use it immediately for the report request in the same run.
 Because tokens expire after 24 hours, scripting a scheduled re-fetch at the start of every run is the recommended pattern for recurring jobs.

-Your script should make the token authorizaton call with the following endpoint:
+Your script should make the token authorization call with the following endpoint:

 `POST https://ims-na1.adobelogin.com/ims/token/v3`